waheeb123/SQL-week-Home-work-1/README.md

 Question:
 Create a query that show top 5 airlines, by number of flights in the month of October, ordered by flights number from heights.

- SELECT carrier, COUNT(*) as FlightCount FROM flights WHERE MONTH = 10 GROUP BY carrier ORDER BY FlightCount DESC LIMIT 5; Try it Yourself
+ SELECT carrier, COUNT(*) as FlightCount FROM flights WHERE MONTH = 10 GROUP BY carrier ORDER BY FlightCount DESC LIMIT 5;